95yoel/Angular19-starter/README.md

 ## 🚀 CI/CD Pipeline

-This project uses **GitHub Actions** to automate checks and ensure reliability on every commit to `main`.
+This project uses **GitHub Actions** to automate code quality checks on every commit and pull request.

 The pipeline includes:

 - ✅ Linting with ESLint

+> The CI is designed to ensure code consistency and prevent broken code from entering `main`.

-You can view the full workflow [here](https://github.com/Angular19-starter/ts-logger/actions/workflows/pipeline.yml).
+You can view the full workflow [here](https://github.com/Angular19-starter/actions/workflows/ci.yml).

 ## 📄 License